zulip/zulip/templates/zerver/help/web-public-streams.md

 {end_tabs}

+!!! tip ""
-Note that only privileged accounts can be given permission to create web public streams.
-See [Managing abuse](#managing-abuse) for details on this restriction.
+    See [Managing abuse](#managing-abuse) to learn why only trusted roles like Moderators and Administrators can create web public streams.

 ## Creating a web public stream